kobzarmariia/abstracts/encapsulation_and_solid/encapsulation.md

 Hiding not information, hiding - implementation details!

-Invalid states are impossible! (protection of invariants)
+!Invalid states are impossible! (protection of invariants)

 ### Beyong OO: